blindrelay/blindrelayclient/README.md

 ## blindrelay CryptoBuffer file format
 Below is the specification for encrypted blindrelay files.
-The example source code and library handles parsing, but this is provided for reference to support additional languages.
+The example source code and library handle parsing, but this is provided for reference to support additional languages.

 ### Bytes